mdealencar/monokai.nvim/README.md

 Fork of [crusoexia/vim-monokai](https://github.com/crusoexia/vim-monokai).
 Add rich syntax highlighting, for supported language check [this section](#enhanced-syntax-highlight-support)

 **NOTICE:** Please use this colorscheme under GUI mode or in the terminal with true color supported.
 The colorscheme doesn't support term color.
+I'm currently working on adding support for [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter), please see the `treesitter` branch.

 - [vim-monokai](#vim-monokai)
   - [Install](#install)